 Some people who sincerely are trying to follow Jesus and are doing a good job at living out some of his teachings, will respond to the truths about money in the Joshua and Money article and say something like, ‘well, you are wrong.
 Jesus does not want his followers to work for food or clothing or shelter at all’.
-They will usually site these sayings to justify their belief:
+They will usually site these sayings of Joshua to justify their belief:

 a.
 “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
 You cannot serve God and wealth.” and;